reprogrammer/tqi-study/exercises/Exercise-Solutions.md

 # [Exercise 2](https://github.com/reprogrammer/tqi-study/wiki/Nullness-Checker-Tutorial#exercise-2)

-We declare the receiver parameter of `TreeNode.setChildren` as `@UnderInitialization(TreeNode.class) TreeNode this` so that `TreeNode.setChildren` is allowed to be called from the constructor where `this` is not yet fully initialized.
+We declare the receiver parameter of `TreeNode.setChildren` as `@UnderInitialization(Object.class) TreeNode this` so that `TreeNode.setChildren` is allowed to be called from the constructor where `this` is not yet fully initialized.

 We also annotate `TreeNode.setChildren` as `@EnsuresNonNull({"left", "right"})` so that the modular and intraprocedural analysis of the Nullness Checker can verify that the constructor assigns non-null values to the fields declared as `@NonNull` (i.e., `left` and `right`).